 Mixed together, this Three Citrus Vanilla Marmalade is delicious.
 It’s bright and warm, and while some of the bitter bite of traditional marmalade remains, the addition of vanilla bean balances that out beautifully for those that prefer something sweeter.
 My personal note is to add the vanilla bean sparingly.
 If you are using really great citrus, you don’t want to mask those flavors too much.
 Taste the base marmalade first, then add a quarter of the vanilla bean and taste again.
 Go from there to get the flavor you want.

-On Making Marmalade and Testing for Set
+Testing for Set

 As a final note for beginning canners: If you’ve never made a jam or jelly before, the term “set” might be unfamiliar to you.
 It refers to the consistency of your fruit preserve once it has a chance to cool off.
 Determining the set of your jam is tricky.
 How long it takes to set is influenced by many uncontrollable factors, such as water content of your fruit and your current humidity.
 Even skilled home preservationists don’t get their sets right every time because of this, so don’t be hard on yourself if it takes some practice to get it right.